kroma-network/kroma/specs/glossary.md

 A sequencer is either a [rollup node][rollup-node] ran in sequencer mode, or the operator of this rollup node.

-The sequencer is a priviledged actor, which receives L2 transactions from L2 users, creates L2 blocks using them, which it then submits to [data availability provider][avail-provider] (via a [batcher]).
+The sequencer is a privileged actor, which receives L2 transactions from L2 users, creates L2 blocks using them, which it then submits to [data availability provider][avail-provider] (via a [batcher]).

 > **TODO** In the initial release, the sequencer role is merged to the sequencer.
 In the future,